EkuboProtocol/governance/README.md

 - Deploy it on the Arbitrum child chain with the unaliased L1 owner address
 - `owner()` returns the unaliased L1 owner address
-- L1-to-L2 retryable ticket calls are authorized when `msg.sender` is the owner's Arbitrum alias, exposed as `l2OwnerAlias()`
+- Owner-gated calls are authorized from either the raw owner address on L2 or the owner's Arbitrum alias from an L1-to-L2 retryable ticket, exposed as `l2OwnerAlias()`
-- The L1 owner can call `execute(target, value, data)` to make arbitrary calls from the proxy
+- The owner can call `execute(target, value, data)` from either path to make arbitrary calls from the proxy

 #### OPStackOwnerProxy.sol: OP Stack / Base L2 Proxy